LianwMS/WebAppStorageMISample/README_Portal.md

 ms.date: 10/28/2021
 zone_pivot_groups:
 ---
-# Tutorial: Deploy a Web Application Connected to Azure Storage Blob with Service Connector
+# Tutorial: Deploy an ASP.Net Web Application Connected to Azure Storage Blob with Service Connector

-::: zone pivot=""

-This tutorial shows .

-In this tutorial, you use the Azure CLI to complete the following tasks:
+In this tutorial, you use the Azure portal to complete the following tasks:

-> [!div class="checklist"]
-> * Set up
+* Create an ASP.Net App application.
+* Create a storage account and an Azure Blob Storage container.
+* Deploy code to Azure App Service and connect to storage with managed identity using Service Connector in Azure Portal.

 You can also use the [Azure cli version of this tutorial](/README.md).

-:::zone-end

 ## 1. Set up your initial environment